AndrewJBateman/angular-tailwind-ratp/README.md

 * The RATP & Github APIs do not require an API key
 * Lazy-loading of about and contact pages
 * Postcode search form with error messages checks that only a 5-number postcode is entered
-* Tailwind build for production css purge results in a very small styles bundle
+* Tailwind build for production css purge results in a very small styles bundle (8.16kB latest)

 ## :clipboard: Status & To-Do List

 * Status: Working.
 All files pass linting.
 App passes unit tests. e2e testing not set up so doesn't pass.
 Build file is a compact xxxkb thanks to Tailwind’s purge option (manually enabled in `tailwind.config.js`) that tree-shakes unused styles and optimizes the final build size.
-* To-Do: optimize, deploy with Github pages, pwa, add spinner, test, e2e test, translations
+* To-Do: deploy with Github pages, pwa, test, e2e test, translations
 * To-Do: create angular-tailwind-pwa template for separate repo

 ## :clap: Inspiration